December 7, 2024

 Pat lived a quiet life.

 Am I really old? he would think while tracing the undulating lines on his cheeks in the bathroom mirror.
-The irony is Pat would feel both content in his life but also prompted by his inner critic to an unattainable pursuit of ellusive mental youth.
+The irony is Pat would feel both content in his life but also prompted by his inner critic to an unattainable pursuit of elusive mental youth.
 His line was snagged.

 Pat loved to look for signs in life.
-It was his way to make sense of change and to perceive a path through the unfolding uncertainity of life.
-Like the time Trick turned up on his doorstep when he was really needing a friend and the happy accident of Trick’s furry coat ressembling a patchy number 3 - Pat’s auspicious number.
+It was his way to make sense of change and to perceive a path through the unfolding uncertainty of life.
+Like the time Trick turned up on his doorstep when he was really needing a friend and the happy accident of Trick’s furry coat resembling a patchy number 3 - Pat’s auspicious number.
 These all added to a greater belief that there was a ‘something of sorts’ prompting Pat through life.

 A few moments later, a man on the street walked toward Pat with a smile - a powerful one, Pat thought.
 In that short few seconds of an exchange, Pat felt noticed and present - the clouds seemed to dangle away like theatre curtains.
 The man stopped, smiled and beamingly looked at Pat as if he knew him and said “Hey Big Boy, come to the Les Mills gym tonight - you’ll love it” seconds passed and again “Come to the Les Mills Gym - you’ll love it” and then walked off.